Superformula/flutter_test-2023/README.md

 ### Solid testing approach

-While the purpose of this challenge is not to guage whether you can achieve 100% test coverage, we do seek to evaluate whether you know how & what to test.
+While the purpose of this challenge is not to gauge whether you can achieve 100% test coverage, we do seek to evaluate whether you know how & what to test.

 ## Bonus Requirements

 If you are feeling up to it and want to add some more functionality to the application try some of these bonus items

-- Implement persistance storage for favorited restaurants
+- Implement persistence storage for favorite restaurants
 - Implement the _Bonus Detail Screen_
 - Implement a basic CI job that runs your tests and builds the app